 Breakfast, lunch, coffee and snacks will be provided and you're on your own for dinner.
 Many restaurants are within 10 minutes of the studio.
 Materials

 All wood, paint, glass eyes, paint schedule, pattern, etc that is needed to do the agreed upon project will be provided by the instructor at no extra charge.
 Tools and Equipment

 Upon registration for workshops, you will be sent a list of suggested tools, etc that you should bring, a list of items we provide and a detailed list of bits, burrs and paints.
 You may bring your own airbrush and/or test-drive one of Clark's Badger 100G's or the new Renegade Velocity's.
-"Wildlife Colors" brand acrylic airbrush paints will be provided by Clark or you may bring your own.
+"Woods and Waters" brand acrylic airbrush paints will be provided by Clark or you may bring your own as long as they are acrylic.
+Lacquer paints are not allowed for health and safety reasons.
 Available for Purchase at Clark's Studio

 All carving bits and burrs used in the class

 Fish carving study casts Pricing for One-on-One Workshops

 1 day - $350

 5 day - $1475 and additional days beyond 5 are $285 per day.
 Registration For One-On-One Workshops and Classes